thosgood/this-weeks-finds/markdown/101-151/week120.md

 [hep-ph/9712322](http://xxx.lanl.gov/abs/hep-ph/9712322).

 I'm afraid I'll slack off on my "tour of homotopy theory" this week.
-I want to get to fun stuff like model categories and E-∞ spaces, but it's turning out to be a fair amount of work to reach that goal!
+I want to get to fun stuff like model categories and E-\infty spaces, but it's turning out to be a fair amount of work to reach that goal!
 That's what always happens with This Week's Finds: I start learning about something and think "oh boy, this stuff is great; I'll write it